pbeukema/LabHacks/readme.md

 * You will need a citation manager early on, [PaperPile](https://paperpile.com) is a good one that is well integrated with Pubmed

 ## Grant writing
-* Be aware of what people have currently received funding for in your field.
+* Be aware of what grants have been funded in your field.
 To do so make use of [nih reporter]https://projectreporter.nih.gov/reporter.cfm

 ## Twitter is a great resource for identifying new papers, events, tips etc.
 * [@tdverstynen](https://twitter.com/tdverstynen)  cognitive neuroscience, imaging (DSI/fMRI)